4 Easy DIY Garden Soil Tests to Do Now

 To Perform the Test

 • Dig about six to twelve inches down into your garden soil, which is the root level of plants.
 Scoop out a sample of soil and fill your Mason jar to about half or one-third full.
-Next, fill the jar with water to the shoulder part of the jar, leaving room enough for shaking.
+Next, fill the jar with water to the top of the jar, leaving room enough for shaking.
 (Use this hole for your soil drainage test discussed later in this post).

 • Allow the water to soak into the soil for a few minutes.
 Put the lid on the jar and give it a good shake for three minutes.
-This allows the soil to separate into the three different components clay, silt, and sand.
+This allows the soil to separate into the three different components: clay, silt, and sand.

 • Set the jar down and wait one minute.
 Then, measure the sediment that has formed at the bottom of the jar, which is the sand level.